A rainbow stretches over a country road in Kansas © Fuse / Getty Images

 Abilene certainly still likes Ike.
 Dwight D. Eisenhower, former president and Supreme Commander of the Allied Forces in Europe during World War II, grew up here and is now buried at the Eisenhower Presidential Center.
 Take a tour of Ike’s modest boyhood home and set aside a few hours for the dense museum that runs through the beginnings of WWII to Eisenhower’s military industrial complex speech at the end of his presidency.

 Chicken dinners with fresh biscuits, coleslaw and mashed potatoes have been served at the beloved Brookville Hotel since 1915.
 A traditional menu won’t be provided — you don’t come here for anything else.

 A former Kansas governor declared Lucas, a tiny town of 400, the Grassroots Art Capital of Kansas because of the community’s dedication to producing folk and outsider art.
 A Civil War veteran and eccentric artist named Samuel Dinsmoor started this trend in 1907 when he built a ‘log cabin’ from local limestone and called it the Garden of Eden.
 Dinsmoor spent his life sculpting more than 200 huge concrete figures that surround the house and symbolize his political and religious views.
-When Dinsmoor died in 1932, he wanted his remains to be displayed to the public, which you can still see nearly 85 years later.
+When Dinsmoor died in 1932, he wanted his remains to be displayed to the public, which you can still see nearly nine decades later.

 If nothing else, a stop in Lucas is warranted for a bathroom break alone.
 Bowl Plaza is the result of the locals’ four-year dream to have a restroom downtown.
 In true Lucas fashion, the building is shaped like a toilet tank, which you enter through a door that looks like a toilet lid.
 Inside, the walls are covered with jeweled mosaics from floor to ceiling.